Why isn’t my brand new blade cutting well?

 Your old blades may continue to cut well because their tension also loosened over time.
 However brand new blades with the original, tighter, factory tension, might appear not to cut as well or seem dull - however it's likely you may just need to replace your blade drive.

-If you don't think the reason it an old clipper with a new blade, or you have already changed the blade drive recently, then search our help section for 'why blades chew' for more solutions.
+If you don't think the reason is an old clipper with a new blade, you have already changed the blade drive recently, and your dogs coat is thoroughly prepped before grooming, then search our help section for 'why blades chew' for more solutions.